Who can join?

 How do I sign my child up for Scouting?

-First visit the troop with your child during a regular troop meeting, to determine if it’s a good fit.
-If your child decides to join, download the Youth Application and fill it out, then turn it in to the Scoutmaster.
+First, visit the troop with your child during a regular troop meeting to determine if it’s a good fit.
+If your child decides to join, download the Youth Application, fill it out, and turn it into the Scoutmaster.

 How much does it cost to join?

-- Troop 330 uses the “Three Musketeers” form of fundraising (One for all and all for one) as well as “Scout Accounts”.
-We believe that no scout should miss out on an outing for lack of resources.
-For further infor- mation please review the troops Scout Account policy.
+• Troop 330 uses the “Three Musketeers” form of fundraising (One for all and all for one) as well as “Scout Accounts.”
+We believe no scout should miss out on an outing because of a lack of resources.
+For further information, please review the troop’s Scout Account policy.

 What do we do for fundraising?

-- Pancake Breakfast, BSA Popcorn, AVAYA Stadium concessions and other fundraisers.
+• Pancake Breakfast, BSA Popcorn, PayPal Stadium concessions, and other fundraisers.

 Can I go on outings with my child?

 Absolutely!
-For parents/guardians who just want to go on an occasional outing, all we ask is that you take the free, online Youth Protection Training course prior to the outing.
-If you are interested in regularly going on outings, you may be a good candidate for joining the adult leadership of the troop.
+For parents/guardians who want to go on an occasional outing, we ask that you take the free online Youth Protection Training course before the outing.
+If you are interested in regularly going on outings, you may be a good candidate for joining the troop’s adult leadership.
 Please talk to the Scoutmaster to find out more about leadership opportunities.

 I don’t like to camp, but I’d like to help in other ways.
 Are there other ways for adults to get involved?

 YES!
-We are always looking for help with planning activities (whether or not you intend to go on them), fundraising, outreach to the community, troop administration, and more.
-Please see the Committee Chair or any adult leader to find out more.
+We are always looking for help planning activities (whether or not you intend to go on them), fundraising, outreach to the community, troop administration, and more.
+Please ask the Committee Chair or any adult leader to find out more.

 What’s the best way to ensure my son has a good Scouting experience?